 Here are some situations in which a reverse mortgage may not be the right choice:

-• If you want to leave your home to your children.
-Because a reverse mortgage uses up a large portion of your equity, it may make it more difficult for your children or heirs to keep your home after you pass away.
+- If you want to leave your home to your children.
+You can still leave a home with a reverse mortgage to your family, but because a reverse mortgage uses up a large portion of your equity, it may make it more difficult for your children or heirs to keep your home after you pass away.
 After you pass, your heirs will be given the option to sell the home and keep the proceeds or keep the home.
-But if they keep the home, they will need to pay the balance of the loan or 95% of the appraised value.
+The good news is that a reverse mortgage is a non-recourse loan, which means they will never owe more than the loan balance or the home’s value, whichever is less, according to HUD.

-• If you can’t afford to maintain the home and other costs.
-As explained before, in order to have a reverse mortgage, you will still be required to continue to pay the property taxes, the homeowner’s insurance, any dues such as HOA fees, and pay to maintain the home.
+- If you can’t afford to maintain the home and other costs.
+Reverse mortgage borrowers are still required to pay the property taxes, the homeowner’s insurance, any dues such as HOA fees, and home maintenance costs.
 While a reverse mortgage can offset these costs, if you think you will struggle to cover these costs, then a reverse mortgage may not be the way to go.
 Most reverse mortgage lenders will assess your financial health to make sure you are able to meet all reverse mortgage requirements before moving forward with the application.

 Reverse Mortgage Protections

-Because there are scammers out there, the federal government has established several added protections to give homeowners additional peace of mind.
+Because there are scammers out there, the federal government has established several added protections to give reverse mortgage borrowers additional peace of mind.
 Some of those protections include the following:

-• Third-party counseling.
-Before homeowners can submit an application for a reverse mortgage, they must first complete a counseling session with a counselor who is approved by the U.S. Department of Housing and Urban Development (HUD).
-The counselor will ensure that the potential borrowers understand what a reverse mortgage is, how it works, as well as potential alternatives.
+- Third-party counseling.
+Before homeowners can submit an application for a reverse mortgage, they must first complete a counseling session with a third-party counselor who is approved by HUD.
+The counselor will ensure that potential borrowers understand what a reverse mortgage is, how it works, as well as potential alternatives.
 This is an added layer of protection to make sure that homeowners understand the product and do not fall prey to would-be scammers.

-• Non-recourse loan.
+- Non-recourse loan.
 A HECM reverse mortgage is a non-recourse loan.
-This means that you will never owe more than what the home is worth.
-This protects homeowners in the event that the loan is larger than the market value of the home.
+This means that you will never owe more than what the home is worth or the value of the home, whichever is lower.
+This protects homeowners if the housing market is in a decline, and the loan is more than the home’s market value.

-• First year principal limit.
-When homeowners take out a reverse mortgage as a lump sum, they may only take out 60% of the loan amount during the first year.
+- First-year principal limit.
+When homeowners take out a reverse mortgage as a lump sum, they may only take out 60 percent of the loan amount during the first year.
 This is to ensure that your money lasts longer.

-• Non-borrowing spouses.
-The FHA also has protections for non-borrowing spouses in the event that the borrower leaves the home for more than 12 months.
-This may happen if he or she goes to live in a long-term healthcare facility, or the borrower passes away while the non-borrowing spouse is still living in the home.
+- Non-borrowing spouses.
+There are also protections for non-borrowing spouses in the event that the borrower leaves the home for more than 12 months.
+This may happen if he or she goes to live in a long-term healthcare facility or the borrower passes away while the non-borrowing spouse is still living in the home.

 The Bottom Line